surepy/tf2_bot_detector/README.md

 Double click `tf2_bot_detector.exe` in the folder you downloaded from the installation section.

 ### First run
 When you first run the tool it will ask if you would like to allow internet connectivity and which update channel you would like.
 These can be changed later in the settings menu.
-The recommended options are automatically selected and you may just click next.

 ![first-launch]